denim-bluu/denim-bluu/README.md

 </p>

+# About Me
-# 안녕 My name is Joon.
+안녕!
+Hello there!
+My name is Joon.

-- 📖  I am working as a data analyst at Monzo
+- 📖  I am working as an analytics engineer at Monzo
-- 📫  My personal E-mail address: denim.bluu@gmail.com
+- 💻 I love working with Python & Rust + Statistics and Data in general
 ----